cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 once. `.zip` archives can be selected as well, and CloudpilotEmu will install all installable files it finds in the archive.

+You can also drag and drop the files that you want to install to the opened emulation tab.

 Please note that the launcher needs to be restarted by switching to another program and back to the launcher in order for newly installed programs to become visible.
 On Palm OS 3.5 and above it is sufficient to switch the launcher